I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 I’d spelunk with an A7III over the EOS R any day.
 Well, except you get faster lenses with the EOS R, so never mind.
 I guess technically the EOS R is a better spelunking camera because it has an f1.2 lens and an f2 zoom lens, the Sony does not.
 But maybe you could take advantage of Sony IBIS as long as what you’re shooting isn’t moving.
 Hmmm.

-In terms of sensor megapixel count, I think 30 megapixels was a good move.
-If you’re going to go full frame, it’s smart to take advantage of the larger pixel pitch from larger sensor by cramming in more pixels.
-To me somewhere around 30 megapixels to the mid thirties is perfect for a multipurpose camera (opinion of course).
+Regarding the sensor megapixel count, I think 30 megapixels was a good move.
+If you’re going to go full frame, it’s smart to take advantage of the larger pixel pitch from a larger sensor by cramming in more pixels.
+To me, somewhere around 30 megapixels to the mid-thirties is perfect for a multipurpose camera (opinion of course).

-Not only is the sensor pretty dang good on the EOS R from my tests, with nice dynamic range and low light performance compared to my A7rIII, it also has a lens mount that’s actually big enough to cover it.
-See, that’s a jab at Sony right there for making an epic, monumental mistake!
-Using an APS-C mount for a full frame camera.
+Not only is the sensor on the EOS R pretty good in my tests, with a nice dynamic range and low-light performance compared to my A7rIII, but it also has a lens mount big enough to cover it.
+See, that’s a jab at Sony right there for making an epic, monumental mistake: using an APS-C mount for a full-frame camera.

 The Lens Mount

 But what about the Mitakon f0.95 Speedmaster?
 People always jump to that lens when the Sony E-Mount is criticized for being too small.
 Let me tell you a little secret about the Mitakon.
-They’re made by a cheap Chinese lens company that puts out extremely deceptive lenses.
-The Mitakon Speedmaster f0.95 or even the SLR Magic f0.95 (OEM Mitakon lens), are technically 1.2 lenses when it comes to light output.
+They’re made by a cheap Chinese lens company that uses extremely deceptive lenses.
+The Mitakon Speedmaster f0.95 or even the SLR Magic f0.95 (OEM Mitakon lens), are technically 1.2 lenses for light output.
 Go measure them if you don’t believe me.
-They use a crazy number of ultra high refractive elements (plastic) to get the lenses smaller so it works with those aperture measurements, but you’re not really getting the real performance of those apertures, it’s just a number.
-They’re basically cheating and people are getting tricked into thinking the E-Mount can actually handle full frame f0.95 lenses.
+They use a crazy number of ultra-high refractive elements (plastic) to get the lenses smaller so they work with those aperture measurements, but you’re not getting the real performance of those apertures; it’s just a number.
+They’re cheating, and people are getting tricked into thinking the E-Mount can handle full-frame f0.95 lenses.

 Disclaimer: I actually don’t know how much the 50mm f0.95 cheats since I don’t own that one, but I know the 35mm f0.95 cheats.